zjkumar/Learn-Dynamics-365-crm/Workflows/purpose.md

 - It defines if you want to save the job or delete the job after succuessful execution of a workflow.

 - Note that, if any error arise, it will keep the logs and the job session in the process session

+### Considerations to use Workflows :

+- They do not trigger in offline mode.

+- They do not trigger on Pre-operation, always trigger in Post-operation.

+- The triggering events are limited to create/update/delete/assign/state change, which is a disadvantage when you have custom message-based actions.

+- OOB workflows cannot retrieve child records and perform any operation.
+You need custom workflow plugins to achieve it.